-- 1. To assess the healing efficacy of H40 compared to O20 and H20 compared to O20 at Week 4 of treatment. - 2.
-To assess complete resolution and relief of GERD symptoms by H40 compared to O20 and H20 compared to O20 at Week 4 and Week 8 of treatment. - 3.
-To assess time to resolution and relief of heartburn by H40 compared to O20 and H20 compared to O20. - 4.
-To assess the healing efficacy of H40 compared to H20 at Week 4 and Week 8 of treatment. - 5.
-To assess safety and tolerability of H40 compared to O20 and H20 compared to O20.
+- 1. To assess the healing efficacy of H20 compared to O20 at Week 4 of treatment. - 2.
+To assess complete resolution and relief of GERD symptoms by H20 compared to O20 at Week 4 and Week 8 of treatment. - 3.
+To assess time to resolution and relief of heartburn by H20 compared to O20. - 4.
+To assess safety and tolerability of H20 compared to O20.

 Methodology: This was a multicenter, randomized, double-blind study to evaluate the healing efficacy and safety of H 199/18 in patients with erosive esophagitis.
-Patients with EGD verified erosive esophagitis (graded according to the Los Angeles Classification) were randomized into one of three treatment groups, H40, H20 or O20, for up to 8 weeks of therapy.
-All patients were to be reevaluated by EGD at Week 4 of treatment and, if unhealed, return at Week 8 of treatment for their final close-out visit and EGD evaluation.
+Patients with EGD verified erosive esophagitis (graded according to the Los Angeles Classification) were randomized into one of two treatment groups, H20 or O20, for up to 8 weeks of therapy.
+All patients were to be re-evaluated by EGD at Week 4 of treatment and, if unhealed, return at Week 8 of treatment for their final close-out visit and EGD evaluation.
 Patients healed at Week 4 were considered to have completed the study as treatment successes.
 The need for additional visits was left to the clinical judgment of the investigator.
-Patients who were healed (ie, disappearance of all mucosal breaks) were given the opportunity to participate in a separate maintenance study, until the maintenance study was fully enrolled.
+Patients who were healed (ie, disappearance of all mucosal breaks) were given the opportunity to participate in a separate long-term study, until the long-term study was fully enrolled.